 “Notice the word mindfulness was never used here,” she says.

-Teaching your child mindfulness is not one size fits all.
 Here a few other ways to share it with your child:

 Talk your child through a brief body scan.
 Tell them to close their eyes, relax their jaw, lower their shoulders, feel their upper arms, lower their arms and hands, and soften their tummy.
 Then say to relax the muscles in their upper legs, lower legs, and feet.
 Then just stay and feel your breathing together.